This post may contain affiliate links. Please read our disclosure policy.

 - salt and pepper - Add to taste

-How to make this recipe
+How to make Crockpot spinach artichoke dip

 Enjoy these step-by-step photo instructions.
 You'll find the printable recipe card below.

-Step 1.
 Place dip ingredients in your slow cooker and stir to combine.
 If the cooker is small, you might need to mix the ingredients in a separate bowl and transfer the mixture to the cooker.

-Step 2.
 Set the slow cooker on HIGH setting for 1 hour or LOW for 3 to 4 hours, stirring as needed for either setting.

-Step 3.
 Season with salt and pepper and the dip is ready to serve.
 I recommend transferring it to a smaller cooker, such as this 2-quart Crockpot to save room on party food table.

 To serve this dip cold, I recommend cooking it first using any method mentioned above.
 Then, allow it to cool completely, refrigerate, and serve with crackers, bread, vegetables, etc.

 You can dip almost anything into this creamy, delicious dip.
-French Bread or crispy crostini are classic options.
+A soft French or crispy crostini are classic options.
 You can also use tortilla chips or any variety of crackers, pita chips, flatbread, or pretzels.
 It's also delicious when scooped up with fresh vegetables such as celery sticks, carrots, cauliflower, or broccoli.

-Recipe tips and variations
+Recipe tips

-If you want a stretchy, cheesy dip, add 1 cup of shredded mozzarella during the last 30 minutes of the slow cook cycle.
+- If you want a stretchy, cheesy dip, add 1 cup of shredded mozzarella during the last 30 minutes of the slow cook cycle.

-Make it spicy by adding hot sauce or buffalo sauce in small amounts once it has cooked.
+- Make it spicy by adding hot sauce or buffalo sauce in small amounts once it has cooked.
 Or, serve hot sauce next to it on the party table.

 Storage and reheat instructions